Web Analytics

 st - Store

-We use the st instruction to store the value of a given register to a memory location.
+We use the st instruction to store the value of a given register back into a memory location.
+Think of this as the inverse of the ld instruction; instead of bringing data into the CPU, we are pushing it out to the Main Memory.

 static inline void st(uint16_t i) {